A law of large numbers for predicting several steps ahead: A law of large numbers in the form of inequality

 \begin{remark} The proof of Theorem~\ref{thm:LLN} also demonstrates the following one-sided counterpart of \eqref{eq:LLN-reduced}:

-provided $\E_{P}(Y_n\mid\FFF_{n-K})\le0$ for all $n$ a.s.
-Indeed, the inequality \eqref{eq:suitable} shows that \eqref{eq:LLN} continues to hold when the vertical bars are dropped in $\lvert\dots\rvert$ and the $\epsilon$ on the right-hand side is replaced by $\frac{\epsilon}{2}$; we can then remove $\E_{P}(Y_n\mid\FFF_{n-K})$ as $\E_{P}(Y_n\mid\FFF_{n-K})\le0$ a.s. \end{remark}
+provided $\E(Y_n\mid\FFF_{n-K})\le0$ for all $n$ a.s.
+Indeed, the inequality \eqref{eq:suitable} shows that \eqref{eq:LLN} continues to hold when the vertical bars are dropped in $\lvert\dots\rvert$ and the $\epsilon$ on the right-hand side is replaced by $\frac{\epsilon}{2}$; we can then remove $\E(Y_n\mid\FFF_{n-K})$ as $\E(Y_n\mid\FFF_{n-K})\le0$ a.s. \end{remark}

-\begin{remark} In the proof of Theorem~\ref{thm:LLN} we did not make any attempt to optimize the coefficient $4$ in \eqref{eq:LLN}.
-However, the same argument shows that 4 can be replaced by a number as close to $\sqrt{2}$ as we wish if we narrow down the permitted range of $\epsilon$ (leaving the lower end of the range at 0, of course). \end{remark}
+\begin{remark} In the proof of Theorem~\ref{thm:LLN} we did not make any attempt to optimize the factor $8$ in \eqref{eq:LLN}.
+However, a similar argument shows that 8 can be replaced by a number as close to $2$ as we wish if we narrow down the permitted range of $\epsilon$ (leaving the lower end of the range at 0, of course).
+For example, for $\epsilon\in(0,0.1]$, we have